 Texas skydiving instructor dies when parachute fails to open

-WALLER, Texas (AP) — A skydiving instructor was killed after his parachute failed to open during a tandem jump in the Houston area, authorities said.
+WALLER, Texas (AP) — A skydiving instructor was killed after his parachute failed to open during a tandem jump in the Houston area, but his student survived the ordeal, authorities said.

-A student who was doing the tandem jump with the instructor was seriously injured Saturday, Skydive Houston said.

 Waller County Sheriff Troy Guidry said their parachute failed to deploy.